 The Department of Public Health Sciences collaborates in numerous cross-school and cross-university programs, and serves as a bridge to others across the university and to the community at large.
-For example, see Health Policy, Law, & Ethics at UVA.

-- Biostatistics Section, directed by Mark Conaway
+- Biostatistics Section, co-led by Mark Conaway and Jennie Ma

 The Department has the following administrative divisions and programs.

 - Biomedical Informatics: research and consulting on the application of computing and communications technology to biomedical research and health data.
 Biomedical Informatics manages the UVa Clinical Data Repository in support of clinical research at UVa.
 Director: James Harrison

 - Patient Outcomes Research: teaching, research and community interventions in public health practice and health care policy.
+Director: George Stukenborg

 - Translational Research & Applied Statistics: provides the analytical infrastructure for basic, clinical, and translational research at the University of Virginia, specifically in cancer and in close collaboration with faculty and staff in the NCI-designated University of Virginia Cancer Center.
+Director: Gina Petroni

-- Research Collaboration and Consultation Program
+- Research Collaboration and Consultation Program.
+Director: Aaron Pannone

 More information about the Department is available through the Office of the Chair and the Mission Statement and History.